-The business was founded in 1930 when Robert Allan commenced private practice as a consulting Naval Architect after serving as Technical Manager of a local major shipyard.
+Robert Allan commenced private practice as a consulting Naval Architect after serving as Technical Manager of a local major shipyard.
 A 1907 graduate naval architect from the University of Glasgow, he was responsible for numerous enduring designs produced for the growing British Columbia fishing fleet and coastal ferry services, among others.
 His reputation for quality designs was enhanced by the notable, classic ocean-going motor yachts Meander (1934) and Fifer (1939), both of which are still in active service on the Pacific Coast.

 Robert F. (Bob) Allan joined his father in the practice in 1945.
 The business grew steadily and was instrumental in the development of specialized tugs and barges for the burgeoning forestry and mining industries along the B.C. coast, and for many unique shallow-draft vessels for Canada’s remote Northland.
 Incorporated as Robert Allan Ltd. in 1962, the company continued to expand and achieved international recognition for the high standards and performance of its many unique and specialized designs.

 In 1973, Robert G. (Rob) Allan joined the company, following the family tradition.
 In 1981 he succeeded his father as President, leading the company into a new generation of computer-based design technology.
 The expanding firm created a wide range of distinctive designs including modern high-performance ship-assist and escort tugs, icebreakers, government service vessels, and high speed craft.
 With significant growth since the mid 1990’s the firm has established itself as an international force in commercial working craft design.
 A staff of highly qualified Professional Engineers, Naval Architects, Marine Engineers, Technologists and Designers handle a wide variety of projects for an international clientele.
 Today, a vessel is built to one of our designs somewhere in the world almost every week.